desprez/springbatch-patterns/README.md

 [MultiFixedRecordJobConfig.java](https://github.com/desprez/springbatch-patterns/blob/master/src/main/java/fr/training/springbatch/job/fixedsize/MultiFixedRecordJobConfig.java)

-This pattern show the way to read and write a multirecords fixed lenght file (like COBOL files).
+This pattern show the way to read and write a multirecords fixed length file (like COBOL files).
 This job use a **PatternMatchingCompositeLineMapper** to map line with a record Type (ie: 00 for header, 01 for details and 99 for footer).

 ## Pattern 10 : Staging Job